What Is Delayed Ejaculation ?

 Yet it's not hard to deal with as an adult: you just have to teach your body to respond to more gentle stimulation.
 And that's all described in the treatment program.

-I won't say more just here about the causes of delayed ejaculation because there's loads of stuff in the treatment program to explain it all - and there's more on this website if you want to read it.
-However, because you're here, and you're exploring ways to deal with delayed ejaculation, I'm guessing that what you actually want to do is cut to the chase and have a look at the treatment program.
+I won't say more just here about the causes of DE because there's loads of stuff in the treatment program to explain it all - and there's more on this website if you want to read it.
+However, because you're here, and you're exploring ways to deal with difficulties around ejaculation, I'm guessing that what you actually want to do is cut to the chase and have a look at the treatment program.

 Other Pages On This Site About Delayed Ejaculation

-Sex therapist Helen Singer Kaplan suggested that delayed ejaculation is often caused by emotional issues.
+Sex therapist Helen Singer Kaplan suggested that delays in ejaculating are often caused by emotional issues.

 The most common emotion at work here is anxiety.